Current IVILAB undergraduate research opportunities

 This page describes current research opportunities for undergraduates in the IVILAB, and how to apply.
 Please be aware that due to overwhelming interest in the IVILAB we need to limit the number undergraduate researchers.
 Unfortunately, we need to turn away many students.

 General qualifications.
 Undergraduate research students must be able to realistically commit 9 hours a week to research.
 Currently we favor research for credit (i.e., honors projects or independent studies), and students who start in their second or third year.
-We have no strict general qualifications, but the following counter indications will need to be compensated by other strengths.
+We have no strict qualifications, but the following counter indications will need to be compensated by other strengths.

 - Mediocre recent academic record.
 If your academic record is weak, you are likely best served by improving your GPA.
 Most undergraduates in the IVILAB have GPAs in line with that required for honors students (3.5 or above).
 GPAs substantively below that will need to be compensated with other strengths.

 - New to university.
-If this is your first semester in university, that will likely limit the projects that you can have a positive impact on.
+If this is your first semester in university, that will likely limit the projects that you can have a positive impact on (but we will try to find one and/or have you simply shadow lab activities for a semester).

 - Senior student.
 Research takes time, and a single semester is barely enough to get started.
 Seniors will need to address whether they are informally committing to a second semester, and why that is realistic given their load in the final semester.